zulip/zulip/docs/subsystems/dependencies.md

 ## Python packages

+Zulip uses the version of Python itself provided by the host OS for the Zulip server.
+We currently support Python 3.6 and newer, with Ubuntu Bionic being the platform requiring 3.6 support.
+The comments in `.github/workflows/zulip-ci.yml` document the Python versions used by each supported platform.

 We manage Python packages via the Python-standard `requirements.txt` system and virtualenvs, but there’s a number of interesting details about how Zulip makes this system work well for us that are worth